How Much Does Carpet Cleaning Cost in Calgary? (2026 Price Guide)

 When you are comparing Calgary carpet cleaning quotes, you may encounter different cleaning methods.
 Here is how they compare:

-**Hot water extraction (steam cleaning)** — Recommended This is the gold standard for residential carpet cleaning.
+Hot water extraction (steam cleaning) — Recommended This is the gold standard for residential carpet cleaning.
 Hot water and a biodegradable cleaning solution are injected into the carpet pile under pressure, then immediately extracted along with dissolved dirt and debris.
 This method cleans deep into the pile, removes allergens, and leaves no sticky residue.
-Drying time: 4–8 hours.
-This is the method Three North Clean uses.
+Drying time: 4 to 8 hours.
+This is the method Three North Clean uses, and the difference between it and the shampooing method some lower-cost operators still run is covered in our comparison of steam cleaning and shampooing.

 Dry cleaning / low-moisture cleaning A dry compound or low-moisture foam is worked into the carpet and then vacuumed out.
 It is faster to dry (1–2 hours) but does not clean as deeply as hot water extraction.
 Suitable for situations where quick drying is critical (commercial spaces, move-in cleans with same-day occupancy).
 Not recommended as a primary method for heavily soiled residential carpets.